spack/spack/lib/spack/docs/packaging_guide.rst

 certain build configurations that include files that are licensed differently.
 To account for this, you can specify when licenses should be applied.
-For example, to specify that a specific license identifier should only apply to versions before 1.5, you could write the following directive:
+For example, to specify that a specific license identifier should only apply to versionup to and including 1.5, you could write the following directive:

 .. code-block:: python